 Correspondence should be addressed to “Mayor and Council,” signed and contain a return mailing address.

-The corporate officer must receive the correspondence no later than noon on the Wednesday preceding a regular or special meeting, to be included on the next agenda.
+The corporate officer must receive the correspondence no later than noon on the Wednesday before a Regular Council Meeting.

 While email correspondence does not need a signature, it must contain contact information, including:

 - Email address;

 In any case, the corporate officer responds to letters informing the author of Council’s action.

 Letters may be emailed.
 The Corporate Officer must receive the correspondence no later than noon on the Wednesday preceding a Public Hearing for the letter to be included in the agenda package, correspondence received after the package but before the Public Hearing will be published as late correspondence on the day of the Public Hearing.
 All submissions will form part of the public record.